zooniverse/anti-slavery-manuscripts/README.md

 Anti-Slavery Manuscripts invites volunteers to transcribe documents from the American abolitionist movement, working together with the Zooniverse community and the Boston Public Library.

+As of August 12, 2020, this project is complete.
+Transcribing and submitting classifications are disabled with [PR 316](https://github.com/zooniverse/anti-slavery-manuscripts/pull/316) and a separate PR mentioned therein.

 ## Usage

 __Install the dependencies:__